drojf/ai_somnium_fps_camera/Readme.md

 - Press **F8 to enable FPS mode**, and **F9 to revert to normal mode**.
 I've tried my best to "revert to normal mode" but this can break sometimes.
 - Use the arrow keys to translate the camera.
 Hold the shift key to move faster.
 Use the mouse to rotate the camera.
-- NOTE: make sure to exit FPS mode before accessing the menus, or you'll have various problems.
-If you do this accidentally, disable FPS mode, then return to the main menu to fix it.
 - Any changes to the camera you make apply to ALL cameras - this is why the character portraits move when you move.
 - Certain scenes look like they're in-game, but they are actually videos.
 Since it's a video, you cannot move the camera.

+#### Known Bugs and wierd behaviors

+- Make sure to exit FPS mode before accessing the menus, or you'll have various problems.
+If you do this accidentally, disable FPS mode, then return to the main menu to fix it.
+- Wierd things can happen if you enable FPS mode during cinematic scenes in Somniums.
+I recommend waiting until you enter 3rd person mode before activating the camera.

 ## Developer's Instructions / Reproduction Instructions